walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

 **Misc**
 * pencil and paper vs AP exam pencil and paper
-* Backlog
 * walking and writing
 * Something related to Pepper
-* my own personal life narrative and career path a la speaking in code
 * professional imposter syndrome - where did it start?
 * Teaching to learn - DH workshops as an exercise in - going to be covered by the Praxis JITP article

 **From the Year of Book Blogging**

-1. Where does DH teaching happen?
-    2. Where does infrastructural change happen?
 1. Classroom experience
-    2. Pedagogies of listening
     3. How do we make the classroom a space where students can be sheltered from the academy and also create the conditions to transform it a la [Jacqueline Wernimont](https://jwernimont.com/)?
     4. What are the spaces of teaching, for DH in particular?
 2. Labor